 5. Sri Lanka culture tour to Dambulla cave temple

 The distance to cover on this Sri Lanka cultural tour is 160 km

 The duration of the trip to Dambulla from the airport is 4 hours

-Visiting temple needs to be done with care if you are not familiar with visiting Buddhist religious sites.
+Visiting temples needs to be done with care if you are not familiar with visiting Buddhist religious sites.
 The dress should be suitable to visit a temple and there are several other rules to follow when you visit a Buddhist temple.
-Click here to read more about things you need to know before visit a Buddhist temple.
+Click here to read more about things you need to know before visiting a Buddhist temple.

-For a walk-through Dambulla cave temple: the hike at Dambulla is very easy compared to the hike at Sigiriya.
+For a walk-through of the Dambulla cave temple: the hike at Dambulla is very easy compared to the hike at Sigiriya.
 You have to climb 120 steps in Sigiriya and they are narrow and irregular in height.
-However, the steps at Dambulla are newly created and you need to have only about 10 minutes hike to reach the temple.
+However, the steps at Dambulla are newly created and you need to have only about a 10-minute hike to reach the temple.

 How to reach the Dambulla cave temple:

 - By Road: Road transport is the most popular way of reaching the Dambulla golden cave temple.
 Dambulla is well connected with all corners of the island and there are direct buses to Dambulla from major cities such as Kandy, Jaffna and Colombo.